t3brightside/pagelist/README.rst

 **For customizing template take a look at:**

 - *pagelist/Configuration/TypoScript/setup.ts* – how to change the location of the Fluid template and CSS file
-- *pagelist/Resources/Private/Templates/Pagelist.html* – how to change the actual HTML template regarding the tx_pagelist_template number
+- *pagelist/Resources/Private/Templates/Pagelist.html* – how to change the HTML template regarding the tx_pagelist_template number

 Sources
 -------